TCLee-tech/Google-Challenge-Labs/Build a Website on Google Cloud Challenge Lab/Build a Website on Google Cloud Challenge Lab.md

 ### Task 2.
 Create a kubernetes cluster and deploy the application
 Now that you have the image created and sitting in the container registry, it's time to create a cluster to deploy it to.

-You've been told to deploy all of your resources in the *ZONE* zone, so first you'll need to create a GKE cluster for it.
+You've been told to deploy all of your resources in the *ZONE, e.g. us-east4-a* zone, so first you'll need to create a GKE cluster for it.
 Start with a 3 node cluster to begin with.

 1. Create your cluster as follows:
-    - Cluster name: *Cluster Name*
+    - Cluster name: *Cluster Name, e.g. fancy-cluster-494*
-    - Region: *REGION*
+    - Region: *REGION, e.g. us-east4*
     - Node count: 3

 **Hint:**

-Make sure your cluster is named *Cluster Name*, and is in the running state in *REGION*.
+Make sure your cluster is named *Cluster Name, e.g. fancy-cluster-494*, and is in the running state in *ZONE, e.g. us-east4-a*.

 Now that you've built up an image, and have a cluster up and running, it's time to deploy your application.

 You'll need to deploy the image that you've built onto your cluster.
 This will get your application up and running, but it can't be accessed until you expose it to the outside world.
 Your team has told you that the application runs on port 8080, but you will need to expose this on a more consumer-friendly port 80.

 2. Create and expose your deployment as follows:
-    - Cluster name: *Cluster Name*
+    - Cluster name: *Cluster Name, e.g. fancy-cluster-494*
-    - Container name: *Monolith Identifier*
+    - Container name: *Monolith Identifier, e.g. fancy-monolith-571*
     - Container version: 1.0.0
     - Application port: 8080
     - Externally accessible port: 80